 After the hunt, all birds have to be legally tagged by each hunter, assisted by your guide, and are placed in our cooler.
-There are processors in the area that we can assist in getting your birds to for processing.
-The cost for processing is the responsibility of the hunter and is paid directly to the processor when you pick them up.
-Additionally, clients are responsible for taking with them whatever birds they harvest, regardless of whether they want to take them back home with them or not.
-Handling of harvested migratory birds is the responsibility of the individual hunter, and we encourage you to refer to all the regulations for harvest and transporting migratory birds.
-More information can be found on the State of Arkansas website: WWW.AGFC.COM, as well as the U.S. Fish and Wildlife Service Website at: WWW.FWS.GOV.
+The cost of processing your harvested birds is included in the daily rate.
+More information on handling and transporting harvested waterfowl can be found on the State of Arkansas website: WWW.AGFC.COM, as well as the U.S. Fish and Wildlife Service Website at: WWW.FWS.GOV.
 Big Creek is not set up to arrange for shipping birds for clients as we simply do not have the means to do so as we are located in a rural area and don’t have the facilities locally to do so.

 The vast majority of the time you would only need hip waders.
 However, we recommend chest waders to accommodate all types of hunting that may take place.